jcreedcmu/pyoro/DESIGN.md

 - The number of per-move player choices available at any given time should be fairly small, probably fewer than 10.

-- Player choices should, for the most part, be limited to choosing a direction of motion (or, perhaps, standing still and waiting) This could be augmented with a small set of "modifiers".
+- Player choices should MOSTLY be limited to choosing a direction of motion (or, perhaps, standing still and waiting) This could be augmented with a small set of "modifiers".
 For example, a "dash" move-right might be distinct from a normal move-right.